[3.23 Cold Conversion Blade Vortex Elementalist / Occultist (League Starter + League Finisher)

 1. Swap Herald of Ice/Herald of Thunder/Herald of Purity

-The Trinity setup will actually work into red maps if necessary, but balancing your cold and lightning damage is a hassle, so you'll still want to pick up a pair of Hrimsorrow Gloves as soon as you can afford them.
+The Trinity setup will actually work into red maps if necessary, but balancing your cold and lightning damage is a hassle, so you'll still want to pick up a pair of Hrimsorrow Gloves as soon as you can afford them or find a pair.

 In the meantime, go back and complete the section above, starting with "Benchcraft dex/resistances as needed" ***

-Continue using Frost Bomb as a source of Exposure and Frostblink as a gap crossing tool.
+Continue using Frost Bomb as a source of Exposure and Frostblink/Flame Dash as a gap closing tool.

 Use Flame/Stone/Chaos Golems to boost your damage and survivability, and Lightning Golem for QOL from cast/attack speed.

-Add Culling Strike Support to 3/4 of your Golems in one of your 4-link setups.
+Add Culling Strike Support to 3/4 of your Golems in one of your 4-link setups if you haven't already.

-Start working Shield Charge with Faster Attacks support into the build as soon as you can get a halfway decent shield.
+Definitely work Shield Charge with Faster Attacks support into the build if you haven't done so yet.

-If you get a 5-link, use Hypothermia as the 5th link.
+When you get a 5-link, use Added Cold Damage as the 5th link until the next phase of the build.

 This will get you well into Yellow/Early Red Maps.